fallen-icarus/cardano-loans/README.md

 ### No Trustless Credit History

-You simply cannot have a healty credit-debt market without credit history.
-If the credit history is not trustless, it just creates another attack vector governments and hackers can use to target the growing DeFi economy.
+You simply cannot have a healthy credit-debt market without credit history.
+However, if a market does have credit history but that history is not trustless, it just creates another attack vector governments and hackers can use to target the growing DeFi economy.

-Some DApps try to rely on off-chain credit history databases, but this is also not a good approach.
+Some DApps try to rely on off-chain credit history databases, but this is not a good approach.
 *Reading* credit histories must be just as trustless as *writing* credit histories.
 Even if the blockchain records the credit history trustlessly, if lenders can't querying the credit history, it is effectively the same as there being no credit history.
 A centralized database, or a database that